 - Contact information (name, building/room number, phone number)

-The Facilities Office reviews all requests relating to mold and directs safety managers to conduct mold assessments within two business days.
-If the area of mold growth is less than 10 square feet, remediation and cleaning efforts will be addressed in-house by trained facilities staff.
-When mold is detected, it is disinfected and the space is HEPA vacuumed to remove mold spores.
-For larger areas of mold, third-party mold remediation professionals are brought in to conduct the cleanup.
-If the humidity in the space needs to be lowered to prevent future mold formation, industrial dehumidifiers are installed and the space is monitored to ensure the humidity stays within an acceptable range.
-When water intrusion is identified during the assessment, a facilities work request will be initiated so that a repair is scheduled.
+The Facilities Office reviews all requests relating and directs safety managers to conduct assessments within two business days.
+If the area of microbial growth is less than 10 square feet, remediation and cleaning efforts will be addressed in-house by trained facilities staff.
+When microbial growth is detected, it is disinfected and the space is HEPA vacuumed to remove spores.
+For larger areas of microbial growth, third-party remediation professionals are brought in to conduct the cleanup.
+If the humidity in the space needs to be lowered, industrial dehumidifiers are installed and the space is monitored to ensure the humidity stays within an acceptable range.
+When water intrusion is identified during the assessment, a facilities management work request will be initiated so that a repair is scheduled.

 All housekeeping staff who may be requested to clean an area of mold (< 10 sq. ft.) are provided training.
-Required training for mold is included in the Hazard Communication Training:
+Required training for cleaning is included in the Hazard Communication Training: